Axway/amplify-central/content/en/docs/connect_manage_environ/build_an_agent_with_the_sdk/_index.md

 | traceability | This package provides the transport lumberjack/HTTP clients that can be used for building traceability agent                                         |
 | util         | This package has SDK utility packages for use by all agents                                                                                          |
 | watchmanager | This package provides tooling to subscribe to API server resource events over gRPC [Watch manager library](./pkg/watchmanager/README.md)            |

-[Getting started to build discovery agent](./docs/discovery/index.md)  **Lisa, will need his to link to the separate section for just this topic**

-[Getting started to build traceability agent](./docs/traceability/index.md) **Lisa, will this to link to the separate section for this topic**

-[Additional Libraries](./docs/utilities/index.md) **Lisa, will need this to link to the separate section for this topic**

 ### Sample projects